-Research and Data Practices
+Research & Data Practices

 Lumen Learning seeks to advance learning science by yielding insights about learning and how to improve learning efficacy using data collected through courseware as well as related learner data from institutions.
 We will adhere to transparent, responsible and ethical practices around data ownership, sharing and use.
 Lumen Learning is also committed to compliance with institutional, state and federal policies regarding appropriate handling and use of learner data.

 The foundation of Lumen Learning’s research and data practices is the Asilomar Convention for Learning Research in Higher Education, which asserts the following tenets for learning research:

 - We are committed to advancing the science of learning for the improvement of higher education.